 If these symptoms occur, removing the binder and reassessing the size may help.

-Many commonly shared recommendations suggest limiting binder wear to around eight hours at a time and removing the binder before sleeping.
+Many commonly shared recommendations suggest limiting binder wear to around eight hours at a time.

-A binder should feel snug and supportive but should not cause pain or restrict breathing.
+A binder should feel snug but should not cause pain or restrict breathing.